Nacro: Services

 Nacro Education is rated Ofsted Good and provides pre-vocational and vocational study programmes, GCSE courses and employment preparation programmes for people aged 14–18 across 13 education centres in England.
 In 2021, 75% of all Nacro study programme learners achieved passes in their courses, achieving multiple qualifications.
-This is above national benchmarks which is currently 71%.
+This is above the current national benchmark of 71%.

-In 2015, Nacro also took over the running of Totton College, saving them from severe financial difficulty,with the aim of making Totton College a vocational centre of excellence.
+In 2015, Nacro also took over the running of Totton College, saving them from severe financial difficulty, with the aim of making Totton College a vocational centre of excellence.

-Totton College also provide various apprenticeship programmes across Southampton, using their state of the art facilities for teaching practical lessons in hair and beauty, photography, music and more.
+Totton College also provide various apprenticeship programmes across Southampton, using their facilities for teaching practical lessons in hair and beauty, photography, music and more.
 The college also has a "Skills for Life" provision, educating students with complex learning and mental difficulties.